Sarah Louise Keys

 On Aug.
 1, 1952, Pfc.
 Sarah Louise Keys traveled from Fort Dix, N.J., to her family’s home in Washington, NC.
 During a stop to change drivers, she was told to relinquish her seat to a white Marine and move to the back of the bus.
 Keys refused to move, whereupon the driver emptied the bus, directed the other passengers to another vehicle, and barred Keys from boarding it.

 When Keys asked why she shouldn’t ride the bus, she was arrested, and spent 13 hours in a cell.
 Keys was eventually ordered to pay a $25 fine for disorderly conduct, was released, and put on a bus to her hometown.
-Her case was brought before the Interstate Commerce Commission and wasn’t settled until 1955.
+Her case was brought before the Interstate Commerce Commission with Dovey Johnson Roundtree as her lawyer and wasn’t settled until 1955.
 In Sarah Keys v.
 Carolina Coach Company, the ICC favored Keys Evans, ruling the Interstate Commerce Act forbids segregation.
 Learn more.

 An interview with Sarah Keys and Amy Nathan on the Brian Lehrer Show on WYNC.